alan-platform/alan-platform.github.io/pages/tuts/report.md

 ---
 layout: page
-title: "Tutorial: Reports"
+title: "Tutorial: Creating a report"
 category: docs
 ---

-In this tutorial, we will add a custom Excel report to the Hours application from https://github.com/M-industries/Hours
+In this tutorial, we will add a custom Excel report to the [M-industries Hours application](https://github.com/M-industries/Hours).

-To get started, we assume you have a local copy of the Hours repository set up using the instructions from https://alan-platform.com/pages/tuts/readme.html
+To get started, we assume you have a local copy of the Hours repository set up using [the instructions](https://alan-platform.com/pages/tuts/readme.html).

 ## Creating a report definition